New investment option: Growth (Lower Carbon)

 Fees

-Investment fees for the new option would be lower than the current Growth option.
-The main reason for this is that Growth (Lower Carbon) would be largely passively managed (see ‘Active vs passive’ below).
+Investment fees for the new option will be lower than the current Growth option.
+The main reason for this is that Growth (Lower Carbon) will be largely passively managed (see ‘Active vs passive’ below).

 Passive vs active